DustCar/Unreal-Gaming-Programming-Notes/README.md

   3. Use `AddMovementInput()` and pass in the Forward vector, then the value.

 ---
+### Projectiles
+#### Projectile Movement
+Three ways to implement projectile movement:
+- Manually set location/rotation.
+Implemented using Tick.
+- Add an impulse.
+Enable/Use physics/physics system.
+- Attach a movement component.
+Unreal has an already built Projectile Movement Component.

+**Using UProjectileMovementComponent**
+include: `#include "GameFramework/ProjectileMovementComponent.h"`

+To add the component is the same as any other component:
+1. Add pointer declaration in header with UPROPERTY() for editor usage.
+2. Use CreateDefaultSubobject<>() in cpp to construct the component.
+3. Set any variables/attachments.

+---
 ### Template Functions
 `TSubClassOf<type>`
 - Used for type safety.
-Forces designers to use a derived UClass.
+Forces designers to use a derived UClass or subclass of set Class.
 It runs a check on compilation and would return a compile error if the *type* is not a subclass of the specified UClass type.

 Why not use `UClass*`?
 - With `UClass*`, it is possible to assign the `UClass*` with any UClass rather than only being a set type of UClass.
 In addition, when assigning the variable, it would do a check at runtime and return a *nullptr* on failure.